mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 **Tip**: If you find yourself exerting a lot of force or feeling physical pain while building computer hardware, you're probably doing something wrong.
 Server equipment is designed so that middle-aged, out-of-shape IT people can build them, so you're not expected to be in peak physical condition.
 {{</notice>}}

+When you install components into your rack, you screw special cage screws through the mounting holes of whatever you're installing, and the cage screw goes into a cage nut.

+Cage nuts have a clever design in that they clip into the rack.
+That way, you don't have to hold the nut in place while you're screwing the component into your rack.

+TODO: Photo of properly installed cage nut

 ### Don't install patch keys backward

 I'm going to sound like a moron here, but I installed my patch panel keys incorrectly twice before I realized how to do it the correct way.